 - Hostess Gift: Harney & Sons Fine Teas Hot Cinnamon Spice, 50 Tea bags: $11.60

 This tea is my absolute favorite wintertime tea.
 It’s like Christmas in a mug, but isn’t too overwhelming.

 World Cuisine Tri-Blade Plastic Spiral Vegetable Slicer: $31.59

-This item is over $25, but I wanted to include it because I love it so much.
-I received one as a gift last year and have since made many batches of curly fries, sweet potato fries, zucchini pasta and apple strings.
+This item is more than $25, but I wanted to include it because I love it so much.
+I received one as a gift a few years ago and have since made many batches of curly fries, sweet potato fries, zucchini pasta and apple strings.
 It’s easy to use and easy to clean, and makes a great gift for the creative chef on your list.

 Note: Amazon prices may fluctuate.